 The study group met on a roughly biweekly schedule from November 1969 to February 1970.
 At their last meeting, they “unanimously endorsed” the following “resolution”: “The Machine Organization Concepts Study Group has studied the question of feasibility and advisibiliy of a higher level system and concludes that such a change of direction is both feasible and necessary and very advantageous to the Company’s expansion, both to new fields of application and to larger numbers of users.
 It offers a way for consolodating the advances in the knowledge in the use of machines in the past 25 years and forms a firm base for future development and will use to advantage new technologies.”

 The Higher Level System Report was ambiguous about hardware-software tradeoffs.
 Appendix I of the report criticized conventional hardware designs and implied the need for something radically new.
 But page 1 of the report said that HLS could be implemented “from a fresh viewpoint without too great a departure from present computer organizations.”
-That ambiguity led to the mistakes that killed FS: an attempt to put too much of the design in hardware.
+In fact, the Opel Task Force Report, which was released in September 1971, could have been implemented with minimal change to any System/370 hardware.
+As Figure 1 shows, the NMI (New Machine Interface) merely requires protection bits on any storage field that contains a pointer (hardware address).
+That is a good idea.
+But as Memo 125 showed, it’s a development project, not a research project.
+At that point, I switched my research goals from computer architecture to artificial intelligence.
+I started to design the Interactive Language Implementation System and to develop Conceptual graphs for a database interface.

 The Advanced Future Systems project (AFS) began in 1969, a few months before the HLS study group.
 The AFS manager, Carl Conti, was a participant in the HLS group, and his contributions reflected some of the early work on AFS.
 Conti also hired some of the HLS participants to work on AFS, and he forged an informal coalition with Al Magdall of Endicott.
 As an IBM Fellow, Nat Rochester did not report to Conti, but he and his group were an integral part of the AFS project.